hrichstein/phys_50733/rh_hw3/README.md

-This subdirectory contains 4 homework problems and their outputs.
+This subdirectory contains 4 homework problems and their outputs in .png files.

 **Code for Problem 1**